 Taking a visit to the US-Medical Care is a helpful travel medical insurance guide that offers expense protection for illness and accident victims, and it can pay for treatment during your visit to the United States.

-This medical insurance coverage for visitors is available for as little as $1.10 per day for travelers under age 30, and as low as $3.50 per day for travelers between ages 50-59!
+This medical insurance cover for visitors is available for as little as $1.10 per day for travelers under age the age of 30, and as low as $3.50 per day for those between ages 50-59!

 Who qualifies for visitor insurance?